 Have your heater inspected.
-Call your local HVAC experts to perform a routine heater maintenance and inspection.
 It’s the best first step toward determining whether your furnace is fit to create a comfortable environment for your family during the colder months.

 Change your air filters.
 Generally, air filters should be changed every 90 days, although some HVAC professionals would recommend them to be changed every month.
 Talk to your trusted heating specialists about your heater’s specific needs so that you can be confident that your filter will be in the best condition throughout winter.